raganwald/braythwayt.com/_posts/2013-02-17-a-drunken-walk.md

 };
 {% endhighlight %}

 `accumulate` can be very handy for solving this problem.
-A solution will be posted this week.
+[A preliminary solution is here](http://braythwayt.com/2013/02/18/brunken-walk-solution.html).